dsggregory/spanish-numbers/README.md

         no auto next number
 ```

 The following keys are used while playing the game.
+If an invalid digit is pressed the terminal bell rings.
+When the final correct digit is entered, the answer is submitted.

 ```shell
 Legend:
   r: replay